 #3 – No one person represents the whole community.
 In other words, the thing that is welcomed or even encouraged by some members of the community may be opposed by others.
 Taking time to explore all the perspectives pays big dividends in the end.

 #4 – Consensus does not mean agreement.
 In fact total agreement is rare in cohousing.
 If you think you have agreement, odds are there is a voice missing from the conversation.
 Some of the most tender places in cohousing come about when neighbors lean in to spaces of disagreement and seek a way to move forward together.

 #5 – Too big, really is too big.
 With houses up to 3,000 square feet, 67 units (some with basement apartments) and 140 adults, ELC is too big for many of the ideals of cohousing.
 There never was a day when I could name everyone who lived there.
 I didn’t experience the level of closeness that I witness in smaller communities.
 Both the number and the size of the houses matters.
 Bigger homes give people less reason to use common spaces.

 #6 – Flawed cohousing is way better than not cohousing.
 I did know my neighbors.
 We enjoyed our pedestrian paths and common spaces.
 We cared for each other when we needed it, borrowed and lent and gave of what we had, engaged in causes, learned new perspectives, and lived more closely than any neighborhood I’ve ever been in before.
 There is no where I would rather live in Atlanta.

 #7 – Cohousing has claimed me.
 It has become a part of my identity.
 It is my work, my passion, a way I hope to make the world a better place.

 Thank you ELC.
 I will miss you.

-Tags: Consensus, Marketing, newcomers
+Tags: community, Consensus, living in cohousing, Marketing, newcomers